-Alternatively, if you’re using WordPress SEO by Yoast plugin, it will automatically set canonical URL in your site header which will let Google know of your personal preference.
+If you’re using All in One SEO plugin, it will automatically set canonical URL in your site header which will let Google know of your personal preference.

 That’s all what you really have to do.

 Before you even consider asking, yes we’re using www on WPBeginner site, but that was a personal preference.
-On our other site such as list25.com, we do not use www.
+On our other sites such as optinmonster.com, we do not use www.

 Technical Difference between WWW vs non-WWW

 When you add www. in front of a site, it acts as a hostname which can help with flexibility with DNS, ability to restrict cookies when using multiple subdomains, and more.
 Whereas non-WWW domains also referred as naked domains do not have a technical advantage.